vishnukumarkvs/notes/ccna.md

 - Has either IDS or IPS
 - IDS : Intrusion Detection System - Dog detectes and barks
 - IPS : Intrusion Pritection System - Big dog , detcets and protects

+Router
+- Can be configured using console port